home

 Regular walks in the park, forest or at the beach foster children's curiosity and spirit of discovery.
 By observing and exploring plants, animals and landscapes, they discover nature and find answers to their questions.

-A small, colorful table and chair in the room.
+A small colorful kids table and chair in the room.

 Setting up a creative play area